edwardjing1998/aws-spring-boot-api/README.md

     [patchSysPrinSlice, selectedData?.sysPrin, normalizeVendorSliceItem]
   );

-    // NEW: apply email list changes from the modal to both clientList and selectedGroupRow const handleClientEmailsChanged = React.useCallback((clientId, nextEmailList) => {
+  // apply email list changes from the modal to both clientList and selectedGroupRow const handleClientEmailsChanged = React.useCallback((clientId, nextEmailList) => {
     if (!clientId) return;